DigitalSurvival/Stage7/docs/configuration options.md

     logger <logger>

   Parameters:
-    logger - The name of the logger to use (such as sysklogd, metalog, or syslog-ng).
+    logger - the name of the logger to use (such as sysklogd, metalog, or syslog-ng).

 cron - Specify the cron daemon to use (defaults to vixie-cron).